underpostnet/engine/hardhat/white-paper.md

 #### 3.5 IPFS Storage

-- **Overview:** IPFS (InterPlanetary File System) is a decentralized storage and file-sharing network.
+- **Overview:** IPFS (InterPlanetary File System) is a distributed storage and file-sharing network.
 We leverage IPFS to store large files and static assets, such as images, videos, and documents, ensuring data durability and accessibility.
 - **Key Benefits:**
   - **Decentralization:** Reduces reliance on centralized servers and improves data resilience.
   - **Content Addressing:** Efficiently stores and retrieves data based on its content hash.